Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

 In practical scenarios, one may not know beforehand the details of the entangled state to transfer: for our example here, one may not know the squeezing parameter \(r\) of the TMSS.
-In such case, optimal control can still be made possible if we can assume the parameter is in some broad range, and calculate \emph{one} set of control fields that can minimize an average the control target functions for \emph{some sample points} of the states in some range.
-As an example, we take the linear chain and assume the squeezed parameter \(r\) is within \([0.6, 1.0]\).
-We then take \(5\) equally spaced sample points in this range to ``train'' one set of control fields that are effective for these sample points \emph{simultaneously}.
-This is possible because the Krotov's method allows multiple pairs of initial/target states,
+In~such a case, optimal control can still be made possible if we can assume that the parameter is in some broad range and~calculate \emph{{one}} set of control fields that can minimize the average of the control target functions for \emph{{some sample points}} of the states in some range.
+As~an example, we take the linear chain and assume the squeezed parameter \(r\) is within \([0.6, 1.0]\).
+We then take \(5\) equally spaced sample points in this range to ``train'' one set of control fields that are effective for these sample points \emph{{simultaneously}}.
+This is possible because Krotov's method allows multiple pairs of initial/target states,

-where \(r_j = 0.6, 0.7, ..., 1.0\).
-For the average of the control functional, one may take simple arithmetic average, or something else more suitable for the specific setup.
-Here, we want to put more weights on the most `problematic' parameter in the range, so that the control update is more skewed to minimize the largest residuals.
+where \(r_j = 0.6, 0.7, \ldots, 1.0\).
+For~the average of the control functional, one may take the simple arithmetic average or~something else more suitable for the specific setup.
+Here, we want to put more weights on the most `problematic' parameter in the range so that the control update is more skewed to minimize the largest residuals.
 One average that fulfills this requirement is the log-sum-exp (\(\operatorname{LSE}\)) function

-that can serve as a smooth approximation to the maximum of \(x_{1...n}\).
+which can serve as a smooth approximation to the maximum of \(x_{1\ldots n}\).
 We also clamp the controls so that their amplitudes do not exceed \(A=10\).

-We show the resulting control fields and entanglement dynamics for both non-Markovian and Markov case in Fig.~\ref{fig_lch_multi}.
-The Krotov's method are set to run \(20,000\) iterations for both cases with \(\Lambda_{a,l}=5\).
-For the controls displayed in Fig~\ref{fig_lch_multi} (a,c), we can see that the controls for the non-Markovian case are smaller in amplitudes, while the resulting fidelity and entanglement are also much better than the memory-less Markov case, the improvement here is found to be around \(7\) to \(14\) times better.
-This shows the advantage of considering the non-Markovian memory effects, and we show that it can aid in the optimal controlled transfer of entangled states in chains of harmonic oscillators.
+We show the resulting control fields and entanglement dynamics for both the non-Markovian and Markov cases in Figure~\ref{fig_lch_multi}.
+Krotov's method is set to run \mbox{20,000 iterations} for both cases with \(\Lambda_{a,l}=5\).
+For~the controls displayed in Figure~\ref{fig_lch_multi}a,c, we can see that the controls for the non-Markovian case are smaller in amplitude, while the resulting fidelity and entanglement are also much better than in the memoryless Markov case; the~improvement here is found to be around \(7\) to \(14\) times better.
+This shows the advantage of considering the non-Markovian memory effects, and~we show that it can aid in the optimal controlled transfer of entangled states in chains of harmonic~oscillators.